Eggnog Cheesecake

 • In a large mixing bowl, mix together the finely ground cookie crumbs with the sugar and salt.
 Pour the melted butter over top and mix until the crumbs become coated.

 • Beat the cream cheese, granulated sugar, and eggnog on medium-low speed for approximately 2 minutes or until smooth and creamy.
 With mixing speed on low, gradually add the sour cream, vanilla extract, cinnamon, and nutmeg.
-With mixing speed on low, add the eggs one at a time, mixing until incorporated, then beat on high for 1 minute.
+With mixing speed on low, add the eggs one at a time, mixing until incorporated, then beat the cheesecake batter on high for 1 minute.

 • Slice and serve immediately.
 Dust with nutmeg, if desired.